¿NECESITAS AYUDA? ☎ +1(855)688 7879 Hora: 6 a.m.-6 p.m. (PST)

 LED hexagon lights in a garage workshop — modular LED shop lights providing bright cool-white illumination

-Designing for Distance: The 15-Foot Rule
+Designing for Distance: Practical Layout Rules

-The 20-25% Rule of Thumb
+Heuristic: The 20–25% Coverage Rule

 Scenario A: The Boutique Window (High Contrast)